Thronebreaker: The Witcher Tales

-Thronebreaker: The Witcher Tales is a role-playing video game developed by CD Projekt Red.
+Thronebreaker: The Witcher Tales (Wojna Krwi: Wiedźmińskie Opowieści, meaning "War of Blood: The Witcher Tales") is a role-playing video game developed by CD Projekt Red.
 It is a spin-off of The Witcher video game franchise, and acts as the standalone single-player component for Gwent: The Witcher Card Game.
 Thronebreaker was released in October 2018 for Microsoft Windows, on 4 December 2018 for PlayStation 4 and Xbox One, in January 2020 for Nintendo Switch, and in July 2020 for iOS, with the Android version released on 17 June 2021.

 Gameplay

-In Thronebreaker's 30-hour-long campaign, the player takes the control of Queen Meve, the ruler of Lyria and Rivia, during the events that precede The Witcher video game.
+In Thronebreaker's 30-hour-long campaign, the player takes the control of Queen Meve, the ruler of Lyria and Rivia, during the events of The Witcher books that precede The Witcher video game.
 As the leader of one of the northern kingdoms, Meve leads a small opposition force who must battle and build alliances to take the north back.
 The game has a system of choices and consequences that will shift the story (fully voice acted and narrated by an entity called Storyteller) in a different direction or affect the gameplay.

-The game world consists of five regions never explored in The Witcher franchise before: Rivia, Lyria, Angren, Mahakam and Lower Aedirn.
+The game world consists of five regions never explored in The Witcher game franchise before: Rivia, Lyria, Angren, Mahakam and Lower Aedirn.
 Exploration happens across a number of large maps with an isometric perspective similar to Baldur's Gate.
 Queen Meve's army is represented by a customizable deck of cards and combat takes place in matches similar to "Gwent" with a few differences.

 Each player takes a turn to play a single card from their hand, or pass and end their turn.
 Different cards have different values, some have special abilities that interact in many ways.
 Whoever has the highest total value on the board after both players hit pass wins the round.
 After a single round, all played cards are discarded and new cards are drawn instead.
 The goal is to win two of the three rounds.

 Maintaining alliances is crucial to the gameplay.
 The hero cards are present only as long as allies are with Meve and will leave the deck as soon as they depart the party.